astropy/pyvo/docs/pyvo/data_access.rst

 With the :py:func:`~pyvo.imagesearch` function, the results come in the form of an :py:class:`~pyvo.dal.sia.SIAResults` class.
-Most of its capabilities comes from the more general :py:class:`~pyvo.dal.query.DALResults` which is common to all the data access services.
+Most of its capabilities comes from the more general :py:class:`~pyvo.dal.query.DALResults` class which is common to all the data access services.
 It provides some public attributes and functions that can be helpful for interpreting.
-Two attributes of interest are:
+Four attributes of interest are:

 ==============================================  =========================================================